-Tell your doctor if you are using any of these medicines, as you may need additional contraception or it might raise your potassium levels or cause intermenstrual bleeding.
+Tell the doctor if using any of these medicines, as they may need additional contraception, or it might raise potassium levels or cause intermenstrual bleeding.

-You should avoid taking this medicine in the following conditions:
+One should avoid taking this medicine under the following conditions:

 A history of blood clots, stroke, and heart attack.

-If you have heart valve or rhythm problems.
+If they have heart valve or rhythm problems.